jorofino3/portfolio/README.md

 - 👨‍💻 &nbsp;This uses React components, hooks, state, and JSX
 - :art: &nbsp;The project implements the [CSS BEM model](https://css-tricks.com/bem-101/)
 - :iphone: &nbsp; Fully adaptive.
 Well designed for both larger and smaller screen!
-- 🌱 &nbsp;This is a template for restruant to help kick start their buisness!

 ## :computer: Integrations